sap-tutorials/Tutorials/tutorials/cp-cf-workflowmanagement-explorepvs/cp-cf-workflowmanagement-explorepvs.md

 Visibility scenarios allow users to track the performance of end-to-end processes.
 You can create, edit, delete, and activate a visibility scenario using the **Configure Visibility Scenarios** application.
 For more information, see [SAP Help Portal](https://help.sap.com/viewer/62fd39fa3eae4046b23dba285e84bfd4/Cloud/en-US/df284fd12073454392c5db8913f82d81.html).

 In this tutorial, you explore the application, modify a performance indicator, and activate the visibility scenario.
+You can choose to modify different entities of Configure Visibility Scenarios such as processes, phases, state, attributes and so on.
+For more information, see [SAP Help Portal](https://help.sap.com/viewer/62fd39fa3eae4046b23dba285e84bfd4/Cloud/en-US/df284fd12073454392c5db8913f82d81.html).

 ---